TYPO3-cookbooks/redmine/README.md

 ==========
 * `node[:redmine][:rails_env]` -  The RAILS ENVIRONMENT used.
 Defaults to production`.
 * `node[:redmine][:deploy_to]` -  Base directory for Redmine deployement.
 Defaults to `/srv/redmine`
+* `node[:redmine][:force_deploy]` -  boolean to trigger a deployment if the sha1/reference was not updated. only usefull in development.
+Should not be set in production env.
+Defaults to false
 * `node[:redmine][:hostname]` - Host name of the Redmine server (used as the vhost's server_name).
 Defaults to `node[:fqdn]`.
 * `node[:redmine][:database][:name]` - Database name.
 Defaults to `redmine`.
 * `node[:redmine][:database][:username]` - Database user name.
 Defaults to `redmine`.